Plants to Incorporate into Your Tapestry Lawn

 You’ll need to prepare your lawn by removing the grass and digging it out, and for best results, add about 8 inches of good-quality soil that drains well.
 You’ll want to give the plants a good foundation for growing in.
 Other than that, you can choose ground cover plants and flowers for their color and beauty, to create a patchwork quilt effect that’s all your own.
 You won’t need to mow very often, just an occasional trim to keep it from getting too wild.
 Your lawn will essentially become a natural tapestry that will change with the seasons and evolve over time.

-See also Eucalyptus Oil: The Ingredient to Keep Snakes Away from Your Yard and Garden
+See also Using Garlic to Keep Crows, Birds, and Pests Away from Your Garden

 Types of plants you could choose